 People are increasingly sensitive about the information they share online.
 They are easily turned off by forms that ask for unnecessary information or submission forms that take too long to fill.
 To improve your chances of sealing the deal, reduce the fields in your lead capture form.

-Breaking up the lead capture form is less overwhelming for visitors and leads to .
+Breaking up the lead capture form is less overwhelming for visitors and leads to 87% higher conversion rates.
 Multi-Step forms are effective because people are more likely to complete the form once they’ve committed to the first step.

-After the lead capture form is submitted, .
+After the lead capture form is submitted, send a follow-up email.
 Effective follow-up emails are powerful customer retention tools that encourage repeat business.
 If they are not part of your email marketing campaign efforts, you’re losing sales every day.

 4. Include customer testimonials

-These days, people look to more than product or service details when deciding whether or not to make a purchase–particularly when comparing options from more than one brand.
-Adding customer testimonials to your landing page will improve your conversion rate because they’re social proof that your product or service works as advertised.
+These days, people look to customer reviews more than product or service details when deciding whether or not to make a purchase–particularly when comparing options from more than one brand.
+Adding customer testimonials to your landing page will improve your conversion rate because they’re social proof that your product works as advertised.

 There are various ways you can incorporate customer testimonials on your landing page: